Research CatalogueAI and Machine Learning Roles 2026: Demand, Salary and Hiring for ML Engineers, Data Scientists and GenAI Talent

 MLOps / ML Platform Engineer

-Owns CI/CD, monitoring and infrastructure for ML systems.
+Owns CI/CD, monitoring and infrastructure for ML and agents.

 Data Engineer (ML)